wp-cli/handbook/config.md

 wpcli@example.com
 ```

 For repeated usage, WP-CLI can also read options from a YAML configuration file (e.g. `wp-cli.yml`).
+WP-CLI automatically discovers configuration files on the filesystem based on rules defined below.
 These configuration files enable specifying default values for both global parameters and subcommand-specific arguments.

 ```
 # WordPress develop includes a `wp-cli.yml` to enable easy use of WP-CLI